 The HUPMOBILE framework

-The project contributed to a sustainable change of urban mobility by developing a comprehensive online framework.
-The framework encompasses access to all the HUPMOBILE tools and is interlinked with a starting survey that allows the involved stakeholder to interact with the framework.
+The project contributed to a sustainable change of urban mobility by developing a comprehensive online framework that encompasses access to all the HUPMOBILE tools, including a starting questionnaire.
 Based on the user’s input to the starting questionnaire, the user will be guided to the appropriate selection of tools developed in the HUPMOBILE project.
 The online policy guideline tool gives fast access to the developed tools for the right target groups.
-It explains how those can be used in a supportive way to improve the sustainability of existing mobility solutions and the other target groups.
+It explains how those can be used in a supportive way to improve the sustainability of existing mobility solutions.

 The framework links together separate tools (available separately on the project’s homepage), like self-assessment for the sustainability of the transport system, interactive map of the transport solutions, best practices for employers to support the use of public transport, simulation models etc. The framework empowers different stakeholders and city-planners developing sustainable mobility in their region by guiding them through these various tools and fostering their more active collaboration among each other.